OXID-eSales/oxideshop-user-documentation/installation/neu-installation/server-und-systemvoraussetzungen.rst

 Composer
 --------

-Composer wird für die Installation des OXID eShop und Änderungen im Autoloading von Dateien (nicht zur Laufzeit) benötigt.
-Die Anforderungen an Composer finden sich unter `https://getcomposer.org/doc/00-intro.md#system-requirements <https://getcomposer.org/doc/00-intro.md#system-requirements>`_.
+Composer is required for the installation of OXID eShop and changes in autoloading of files (not at runtime).
+The requirements for Composer can be found in `https://getcomposer.org/doc/00-intro.md#system-requirements <https://getcomposer.org/doc/00-intro.md#system-requirements>`_.

 OpenSSL
 -------

-Für die zu einer Compilation gehörenden Module wird OpenSSL benötigt.
+Compilation modules require OpenSSL.

 * *openssl* >= 1.0.1